ConfigJon/Firmware-Management/README.md

 # Firmware-Management
-The project contains PowerShell scripts for viewing and modifying BIOS/Firmware settings on Dell, HP, and Lenovo systems.
+This project contains PowerShell scripts for viewing and modifying BIOS/Firmware settings on Dell, HP, and Lenovo systems.
 For more information about the scripts, refer to my blog.

 ### Dell
 https://www.configjon.com/category/dell/